 3. Do I need 30 credits before applying to Towson?

-We do encourage transfer students to have 30 credits before applying to Towson to be most competitive for admission.
-However, we do consider applicants with fewer than 30.
-If you are applying with fewer than 30 credits, we will also consider your high school course work in our admission decision, so you’ll need to provide official high school transcripts and test scores in addition to your regular transfer application.
+We do encourage transfer students to have 30 completed college credits before applying to Towson to be most competitive for admission.
+However, we do consider applicants with fewer than 30 completed college credits.
+If you are applying with fewer than 30 completed college credits, we will also consider your high school course work in our admission decision, so you’ll need to provide official high school transcripts and test scores in addition to your regular transfer application.

 4. When can I expect to hear from Towson?